 The history of Slovakia from 1945-1948 is usually told as part of Czechoslovak history.
 Felak's book focuses on events inside Slovakia, following a triangle of conflicts and agreements involving the two main political parties and the Catholic Church...
 A very good blow-by-blow account of political conflicts in Slovakia.

 Essential reading for anyone who wishes to understand how the Communists managed to seize power—not only in socialist-minded post-war Prague but also in traditionally conservative and Catholic Bratislava—without having to fire a shot.

-James Ramon Felak is associate professor of history at the University of Washington.
-He is the author of At the Price of the Republic: Hlinka’s Slovak People’s Party, 1929-1938, and coeditor of Nations and Nationalisms in East-Central Europe, 1806-1948.
+James Ramon Felak is Newman Center Term Professor in Catholic Christianity at the University of Washington and the author of At the Price of the Republic: Hlinka’s Slovak People’s Party, 1929-1938 and After Hitler, Before Stalin: Catholics, Communists, and Democrats in Slovakia, 1945-1948.